TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/About.rst

 .. include:: /Includes.rst.txt
 .. highlight:: rst
 .. _about:

 ================
-About This Guide
+About this guide
 ================

-How This Guide is Structured
+How this guide is structured
 ============================

 This manual covers writing TYPO3 documentation.
 This includes, contributing